nicojs/christmas-whish-list/labs/lab03-advanced-types.md

 1. Change the `Product` class, so it supports prices in this format (change the type of `price` from `number` to the new `Price`).
 1. Fix all compiler errors.
 Be sure to print the correct currency sign: `€` and `$` for `'Euro'` and `'Dollar' respectively.
+1. Change the currency of 1 or more of your wishes to be in dollars.

 ## Exercise 2: Play around with other advanced concepts